-Publication Ethics for International Journal of Communication: an Interdisciplinary Journal of Communication Studies
+Publication Ethics for University of Nigeria Interdisciplinary Journal of Communication Studies

-At the International Journal of Communication: an Interdisciplinary Journal of Communication Studies, we are committed to the integrity of our academic content and publishing process.
-Therefore, we encourage researchers to conduct their research work in line with best practices and code of conduct of relevant professional or International regulatory bodies.
+At the Interdisciplinary Journal of Communication Studies, we are committed to the integrity of our academic content and publishing process.
+Therefore, we encourage researchers to conduct their research work in line with best practices and code of conduct of relevant professional or international regulatory bodies.

-We uphold the same high standards at the International Journal of Communication: an Interdisciplinary Journal of Communication Studies.
-As a result, we encourage our potential contributors to consider and abide by the following principles:
+We uphold the same high standards at the Interdisciplinary Journal of Communication Studies.
+As a result, we encourage our prospective contributors to consider and abide by the following principles: